geopm/geopm/service/docs/source/admin.rst

 -------------------

-In addition to the files provided by the installation packages, the GEOPM service may create and modify files at run-time.
-These include files in ``/etc/geopm-service`` that control access settings and files in ``/run/geopm-service`` that track information about clients that are actively using the service.
+In addition to the files provided by the installation packages, the GEOPM Service may create and modify files while active.
+The files created by the GEOPM Service are located within two directories.
+The files in ``/etc/geopm-service`` hold the access control lists.
+These files persist across reboots and restarts of the service.
+The files in ``/run/geopm-service`` track information about clients that are actively using the service.
+These files save the state of the GEOPM Service and if the service is stopped for any reason the files will be used when the service is started again.
+The files in ``/run`` are erased upon reboot.

 All files and directories within ``/etc/geopm-service`` or ``/run/geopm-service`` are created by the GEOPM Service with